|Approved by||Chief Financial Officer|

 - A Department asked to reverse GST deducted from sales of textbooks to students.
 They had purchased the books from the UK and hence not been charged GST.
 They had then sold the books to students for the same price not realising that they should always include GST in this sale price as the supply of the books was between the University and the students who are both resident in New Zealand.

 - Another example is a Department who didn’t charge the overseas customer any GST on a course that was delivered in New Zealand because the customer was from overseas.
-The key here is that the course was delivered in NZ.
+The key here is that the course was delivered in New Zealand.
 GST should have been charged.

 - If staff members purchase University assets (the most common one is computers) the price the staff member pays always includes GST as GST was claimed when the asset was originally purchased.
 The price paid must always be the market value for that item.
 If it is less than the market value then FBT will be payable on the difference.

-Goods and Services Tax (GST) at a rate of 15% can be claimed on all invoices for expenditure providing a valid tax invoice is held for each transaction.
+Goods and Services Tax (GST) at a rate of 15 per cent can be claimed on all invoices for expenditure providing a valid tax invoice is held for each transaction.

 1. For supplies less than $50